-All scholars in sports or PE classes will wear the Heritage PE uniform.
+All scholars in sports or PE classes will wear the Heritage PE uniform which can be purchased from one of our vendors.
 Instructors are required to enforce this rule.
 Scholars may be required to wear spandex shorts under their PE shorts, depending on instructor preference.
 A team uniform option may be available.